fvaleri/strimzi-debugging/sessions/005/README.md

 }
 ```

-At this point, we can start the application and observe its output.
+With the schema registered, start the application and observe its output.

 ```sh
 $ envsubst < sessions/005/install/kafka-avro.yaml | kubectl create -f -